MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 If you have an offline deployment scenario, where app deployment has to work entirely offline, use the following workflow.

-1. Download the Evergreen Standalone Installer from [Download the WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2#download-section)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> to your development machine.
+1. Download the Evergreen Standalone Installer from [Download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2#download-section) to your development machine.
 The Evergreen Standalone Installer installs the WebView2 Evergreen Runtime on the client.

 1. Include the Evergreen Standalone Installer in your app installer or updater.